How to Become a Utilization Review (UR) Nurse

 What Do Utilization Review Nurses Do?

-UR nurses ensure the highest quality of patient care through systematic reviews of the patient's medical records and active communication with the patient, family members, and healthcare teams to make recommendations about what services and treatments are most appropriate.
+UR nurses ensure the highest quality of patient care through systematic reviews of the patient's medical records and active communication with the patient, family members, and healthcare teams to recommend the most appropriate services and treatments.
 They also work with insurance companies to ensure coverage for the services provided.

-Utilization review nurses play an important role in the healthcare system by making sure that patients receive the care they need cost-effectively.
+Utilization review nurses play an important role in the healthcare system by ensuring patients receive the care they need cost-effectively.

-UR nurses must also be proficient in using technology, as they will often be required to use electronic health records (EHRs) and other computer-based systems.
+Additionally, UR nurses should be proficient in using technology, as they will often be required to use electronic health records (EHRs) and other computer-based systems.

 UR nurses must be able to: